Toggle menu

 New collection policy

 For a new collection service, a new collection policy will be put in place.
+This will define how waste collections will work for all households.

-Read more about the new collection policy, agreed at 5 July Cabinet
+Read more about the new collection policy, agreed at 5 July 2023 Cabinet

-Why we are changing our service
+Why we are changing the service

 All your efforts to recycle make a big difference, thank you.
 We are updating the service so we can work together to recycle even more, reduce what's thrown away, and tackle climate change.